29 September 2021 |Virtual

 Latin America is a region with vast renewable energy resources and with an enormous potential to further increase the role of renewable energy technologies, contributing at the same time to bringing the world closer towards net-zero emissions in the coming decades.
 The accelerated development of a sustainable energy sector could provide the Latin-American region with long-term strategies to address issues related to social inequality, energy access and energy security.
 At the same time, it can stimulate the expansion and growth of other industrial, agricultural, manufacturing and transport sectors within the use of clean energy technologies, while reducing the carbon emissions of the region.

-The International Renewable Energy Agency (IRENA) and the Interamerican Development Bank (IDB) are co-organising this virtual event to provide insights into options, trends and challenges to achieve the Paris Agreement Objectives and limit global temperature rise to 1.5°C and bring CO2 emissions to net zero by 2050, with a focus in the countries of Latin America and the Caribbean, building on the findings of the World Energy Transition Outlook (WETO) report.
-The event will provide an insightful discussion among government representatives on the current work being developed in their countries and the ongoing efforts to accelerate the region’s energy transition and climate action.
+The International Renewable Energy Agency (IRENA) and the Interamerican Development Bank (IDB) co-organised this virtual event to provide insights into options, trends and challenges to achieve the Paris Agreement Objectives and limit global temperature rise to 1.5°C and bring CO2 emissions to net zero by 2050, with a focus in the countries of Latin America and the Caribbean, building on the findings of the World Energy Transition Outlook (WETO) report.
+The event provided an insightful discussion among government representatives on the current work being developed in their countries and the ongoing efforts to accelerate the region’s energy transition and climate action.